octaviogarcia/LaravelBackgroundJob/README.md

 1- Git clone the application from Github

 2- Install PHP, Composer and Laravel following [these instructions](https://laravel.com/docs/11.x#installing-php)

   NOTE: If you are on windows, change "'https://php.new/install/windows/8.3" to "'https://php.new/install/windows" in the installation command.

+  Also install [NPM](https://www.npmjs.com/) If you don't have it (check with "npm --version")

 3- Open the project in your command line and input these commands

+    npm install

-    npm install && npm run build
+    npm run build

+    composer install

+    cp .env.example .env

+    php artisan key:generate

+    php artisan migrate

     composer run dev